ivandimitrovkyulev/HopBridge/README.md

 poetry install
 ```

-You will also need to save the following variables in a **.env** file in .../HopBridge:
+You will need to apply for API access and save the following variables in a **.env** file in .../HopBridge/:
 ```
 CHROME_LOCATION=<your/web/driver/path/location>